riccamper/riccamper/README.md

   - **Sparse and Interpretable Architectures**: <br>Designing architectures such as Sparse Autoencoders (SAEs), Transcoders, and Concept Bottleneck Models (CBMs).

   - **FFT-based Anomaly and Drift Detection**: <br>Analyzing spectral, sparse signatures of generated text for early warning of model failure (e.g., hallucination).

+- **AI Safety and Recursive Self-Improvement (RSI)**: <br>Researching methods for safe, aligned, and interpretable RSI in increasingly autonomous AI systems.

 - **Knowledge Graphs (KGs), Semantic Web, and Retrieval Augmented Generation (RAG)**: <br>Semantic Web and KGs, RAG pipelines such as indexing and retrieval, and Multi-Hop Question Answering (MH-QA).